 Thankfully, you don't have to go to business school (or hire someone who did) to create a business plan.
 You can download a free business plan template and customize it to your needs.

 Free Download: Putting It On Paper: Free Business Plan Template [DOWNLOAD]

 The nonprofit business mentorship program offers free templates for both startup and established businesses, as well as planning tools for nonprofits.
 Their startup business plan is made up of a narrative along with financial worksheets.
 The template includes over 150 questions to establish the body of your business plan and can be answered in any order.
 The executive summary, however, should be completed last.
 The goal of this completed template is to provide you with a fluid narrative.

 This site offers a free, basic template to download.
-The BPlan free template offers an organized guideline to creating your business plan and takes you though the steps to get your business plan "investor-ready and SBA-approved."
+The BPlan free template offers an organized guideline to creating your business plan and takes you through the steps to get your business plan "investor-ready and SBA-approved."
 If that's not in-depth enough for you, then you can buy their Business Plan Pro software or use LivePlan, an online business plan creator with built-in formulas for financial planning, videos from experts and the opportunity to collaborate with colleagues.

 The Microsoft Office site offers a gallery of templates, including business plan checklists, financials, presentations and marketing.
 These templates are useful if you want a specific template, rather than a general business plan.
 In addition, there is a PPT for business presentations for when you are ready to showcase your business to potential investors.